 - Access: Access requires caution and discretion.

-An Abandoned Hospital The former military hospital of Toul is a fascinating site, witness to ancient military medical practices.
-Closed for decades, this place offers an atmosphere that is both disturbing and captivating.
+An Abandoned Hospital : The former military hospital in Toul is a fascinating site, a testament to past military medical practices.
+Closed for decades, this place offers an atmosphere that is both unsettling and captivating.

 Site Features